iamovi/button-will-react/README.md

 ## Description

 This project features a sign-in button that playfully moves away from your cursor when you hover over it.
-It's a lighthearted experiment to showcase a simple interactive element using HTML, CSS, and JavaScript.
+It's a lighthearted experiment to showcase a interactive element using HTML, CSS, and JavaScript.

+And v2.0 (version2.0) propose project also features two button "Yes" and "No".
+That no button playfully moves away as well.
+This project also features an awesome interface.

 ## Usage

 To experience the prank, simply open the project in your browser, move your cursor over the "Sign In" button, and watch it react.

+Same with the v2.0 project-propose.

 ## Preview & How to Run

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine or download code as zip.
-2. Open the `index.html` file in your web browser.
+2. Open the `index.html` file in your web browser or open the `index.html` from v2.0 project-propose.
 3. Hover over the "Sign In" button to see it move away playfully.
+And hover "No" button to see it move away as well.
+- YOU'RE GONNA LOVE THIS!

 ![Preview project](https://github.com/iamovi/button-will-react/blob/main/preview-project.png)